 Norsworthy, of Hill Crest, Mannamead, pleaded guilty to three counts of possession of 123 indecent images of children, including 39 in the most serious category.

 He also pleaded guilty to having 255 prohibited images of children – usually vile and graphic cartoons.

-Norsworthy was jailed for three years and four months for two offences of sexual activity with a boy at the same court in February 2015.
+Norsworthy was jailed for three years and four months for two offences including two counts of sexual activity with a boy at the same court in February 2015.

 He gave the youngster cannabis and bought him gifts to groom him, the court heard.